mchung/heroku-buildpack-wordpress/README.markdown

-# Heroku buildpack: Wordpress on Heroku
+# Heroku buildpack: WordPress on Heroku

-### This is a Heroku buildpack for running [Wordpress](http://wordpress.org) on [Heroku](http://heroku.com)
+### This is a Heroku buildpack for running [WordPress](http://wordpress.org) on [Heroku](http://heroku.com)

-It uses this [Wordpress](http://github.com/mchung/wordpress-on-heroku) project template to bootstrap a highly tuned Wordpress site built on the following stack:
+It uses this [WordPress](http://github.com/mchung/wordpress-on-heroku) project template to bootstrap a highly tuned WordPress site built on the following stack:

 * `nginx` - Nginx for serving web content.
 Built specifically for Heroku.
 [See compile options](https://github.com/mchung/heroku-buildpack-wordpress/blob/master/support/package_nginx).
 * `php` - PHP-FPM for process management.
 [See compile options](https://github.com/mchung/heroku-buildpack-wordpress/blob/master/support/package_php).